fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 If no matching object is found in the database, the value of _note_ will be _null_ and the _else_ block is executed.
 This results in a response with the status code <i>404 not found</i>.
 If a promise returned by the <em>findById</em> method is rejected, the response will have the status code <i>500 internal server error</i>.
 The console displays more detailed information about the error.

 On top of the non-existing note, there's one more error situation that needs to be handled.
-In this situation, we are trying to fetch a note with the wrong kind of _id_, meaning an _id_ that doesn't match the mongo identifier format.
+In this situation, we are trying to fetch a note with the wrong kind of _id_, meaning an _id_ that doesn't match the Mongo identifier format.

 If we make the following request, we will get the error message shown below: